andrejspuler/writeups/chamilo-lms/README.md

 ## Unauthenticated SQL Injection in "compilatio" module

+**CVE-2021-35413**

 Affected versions: 1.11.14

-There is a SQL Injection vulnerability that allows unauthenticated attackers to run arbitrary queries when the system has „compilatio“ enabled.
+There is a SQL Injection vulnerability that allows unauthenticated attackers to run arbitrary queries when the system has „compilatio“ module enabled.
 The issue is in `main/plagiarism/compilatio/upload.php`, where the `doc` parameter isn't properly santitized:

 ![](sqli1_doc.png)